-Creamy Corn Chowder is easy to make on your stove-top or instant pot!
-This flavorful and cozy chowder recipe is filling, comforting, and easy to make!
+Creamy Corn Chowder is easy to make on your stove-top or in the Instant Pot!
+This flavorful and cozy chowder recipe is filling, comforting, and classic.
+Great for both cold weather and summer nights alike!

-I have to say I've done it, I have finally perfected my corn chowder recipe!
+I have to say I’ve done it, I have finally perfected my corn chowder recipe!
+I absolutely love our Crockpot Corn Chowder and this is my best stovetop/instant pot version.
 This is one of the coziest soups I have ever made and we are in love with it.
 The sub-zero temperatures and snow have me craving this for dinner, and super excited for leftovers at lunch the next day!
 This corn chowder can be made on your stove top, slow cooker, or in your Instant Pot if you prefer that method.
-If you're looking for more cold weather soups be sure to try out my Crockpot Potato Soup!
+If you want anther fun way to do corn chowder try my Corn Tortellini Chowder too!

 A chowder is simply a soup that is thick and chunky and has a rich, cream based broth.
 Corn chowder is a thick soup that is made primarily with corn.
 For this recipe you can use fresh, frozen, or canned corn!
 There are many versions of corn chowder out there.
 Typically though, they are all hearty and made with butter and cream for a rich flavor.
 My version also includes ham, and red potatoes for extra body to the soup.
 You’ll find that corn chowder is simple to make with only about 10 minutes of prep time and 20 minutes on the stovetop.